bbauska/UC-Davis-JS-Basics/readme.md

   alt="." />
 </p>

-We\'ve got a function here for going through the form fields and emptying out the form fields.
-And then we\'ve got a little function here for deleting the card if we want to delete the card.
-We\'ve got a number of pieces here to write in our JavaScript to create this little application for this destination list.
-And that\'s it for part one.
+We&apos;ve got a function here for going through the form fields and emptying out the form fields.
+And then we&apos;ve got a little function here for deleting the card if we want to delete the card.
+We&apos;ve got a number of pieces here to write in our JavaScript to create this little application for this destination list.
+And that&apos;s it for part one.
-We\'ve created the interface that we\'re going to be using.
+We&apos;ve created the interface that we&apos;re going to be using.
 And you may be wondering why we spent all this time in HTML and CSS.
-But it\'s really important to understand how the HTML and the CSS interact with the JavaScript, because all three come together to make the full interface and to make all the functionality work.
-I think it\'s worth taking the time to build the HTML and the CSS for this project.
-This way you understand what\'s going on and how JavaScript is going to manipulate that HTML and CSS in the end to make the final product.
+But it&apos;s really important to understand how the HTML and the CSS interact with the JavaScript, because all three come together to make the full interface and to make all the functionality work.
+I think it&apos;s worth taking the time to build the HTML and the CSS for this project.
+This way you understand what&apos;s going on and how JavaScript is going to manipulate that HTML and CSS in the end to make the final product.

 <ul>